-Everyone’s favourite musical theatre orphan (after, maybe, Oliver Twist) returns to the London stage.
-While Annie tries to find her family with the help of rich Daddy Warbucks, Miss Hannigan will attempt to thwart her.
-Comedian Miranda Hart makes her West End debut as the untrustworthy orphanage owner.
+Everyone’s favourite musical theatre orphan (except for, maybe, Oliver Twist) returns to the London stage.
+In this production, while Annie tries to find her family with the help of the rich Daddy Warbucks, Miss Hannigan will attempt to thwart her.
+Comedian Miranda Hart is playing the untrustworthy orphanage owner, with Alex Bourne as Daddy Warbucks.
 BOOK NOW

-Roller Diner (Soho Theatre) – From 26 May
+Roller Diner (Soho Theatre) – Until 24 June

 This new musical comedy won the Verity Bargate Award for new writing, so it promises much.
 It’s set in a rundown American-style diner… in Birmingham.
 When a new waitress with a distinctly foreign look begins work, lives are flipped like charred burgers as love and jealousy mix like ketchup and mustard on the hot dog of life.

 Top musicals in London: North London

 On The Town (Regent’s Park Open Air Theatre)

 Star choreographer/director Drew McOnie stages this musical classic in the beautiful surroundings of Regent’s Park.
 The 1944 musical features Danny Mac, Samuel Edwards and Jacob Maynard as three US sailors on 24 hours’ leave in New York City.
 They’re looking for a good time and a chance to let their hair down.
 BOOK NOW